 It is only through Dharma that there is right governance.
 It is because of the Dharma that the country expresses its affection.

-If the ruler inspires the love of the people,

-In both present and future, he will not be deceived.
+If the ruler inspires the love of the people, In both present and future, he will not be deceived.

-4. Actions Contrary to Dharma Are Wrong Governance and Beget Disaster ${\it 029}$
+4. Actions Contrary to Dharma Are Wrong Governance and Beget Disaster

-If he governs in a manner contrary to Dharma,

-The ruler encounters disgust and abhorrence in his officials.

-Because the world is moved to detest and abhor him,

-He finds no cause for joy in either the present or the future.
+If he governs in a manner contrary to Dharma, The ruler encounters disgust and abhorrence in his officials.
+Because the world is moved to detest and abhor him, He finds no cause for joy in either the present or the future.

-Where royal policy involves cheating and deceiving others,

-This evokes great difficulties as well as the wretched destinies.

-Where doctrine promotes evil intelligence and wrong livelihood,

-How could one assert that this is right?
+Where royal policy involves cheating and deceiving others, This evokes great difficulties as well as the wretched destinies.
+Where doctrine promotes evil intelligence and wrong livelihood, How could one assert that this is right?

-Where a person is devoted to the deception of others,

-How could this be described as right endeavor?

-Because of this, for a myriad lifetimes,

-He will constantly encounter cheating and deception by others.
+Where a person is devoted to the deception of others, How could this be described as right endeavor?
+Because of this, for a myriad lifetimes, He will constantly encounter cheating and deception by others.

-5. Relinquishing of Faults and Emulation of Goodness Distress Adversaries 032
+5. Relinquishing of Faults and Emulation of Goodness Distress Adversaries

-If one desires to cause distress among one's adversaries,
+15. One desires to source distress among one's adversaries.

-One need only abandon one's faults and adopt their good qualities.

-It is through this means that one perfects one's own benefit

-And straightaway causes distress and affliction in adversaries.
+If one desires to cause distress among one's adversaries, One need only abandon one's faults and adopt their good qualities.
+It is through this means that one perfects one's own benefit And straightaway causes distress and affliction in adversaries.

-6. Use Four Means of Attraction to Draw Followers and Spread Dharma 033
+6. Use Four Means of Attraction to Draw Followers and Spread Dharma ${\bf 033}$

-Take up giving, pleasing words,

-Beneficial actions, and salutary joint endeavors.72

-I pray that you will draw in the people of the world

-And that, based on this, you will propagate right Dharma.
+Take up giving, pleasing words, Beneficial actions, and salutary joint endeavors.72 I pray that you will draw in the people of the world And that, based on this, you will propagate right Dharma.

-7. The Four Foundations of Meritorious Qualities

-a.
-The King Should Realize "Truth" Generates Trust; Lies Diminish It 034
+- 7. The Four Foundations of Meritorious Qualities - a.
+The King Should Realize "Truth" Generates Trust; Lies Diminish It ${\bf 034}$ b.
+"Relinquishment" Counters Royal Faults; Miserliness Damages Virtue 036

-When a king utters a single truthful discourse,

-It is the same as building in the people a solid trust in him.

-By the same token, when he esteems the telling of lies,

-He fails to produce in others any confident trust in himself.
+When a king utters a single truthful discourse, It is the same as building in the people a solid trust in him.
+By the same token, when he esteems the telling of lies, He fails to produce in others any confident trust in himself.

-The power of sincere intentions to create an absence of opposition Is constrained by the extent to which they may benefit others.
-It is this sort of discourse which defines truthfulness.
+The power of sincere intentions to create an absence of opposition Is constrained by the extent to which they may benefit others.73 It is this sort of discourse which defines truthfulness.
 Whatever stands in opposition to this amounts to false speech.